-Many Homes No longer Underwater – Good for the Investor?
+Many Homes No Longer Underwater – Good for the Investor?

 In a recent article written by Kenneth Harney in the Los Angeles Times, we learn that four million homeowners are no longer “underwater” on their loans.
 As many of us know, a good number of these homes may be investor-owned.
 Obviously, this is good news for the economy at large.